AveryData/AveryData.github.io/_learning/OSMA.md

 {% include figure image_path="/Images/GaTech/GaTechBanner.png" alt="georgia tech banner"  url ="/Images/GaTech/GaTechBanner.png" %}

+## Update on My Opinion of The Degree

+After going deeper in the degree, I’ve found that half the courses are awesome and worth it.
+But half the courses are somewhat low quality and honestly a waste of time.

+If you’re doing it to get a masters degree, it is worth the investment.
+If you’re doing it to transition into data science, I think there are better, cheaper ways.
+Ones where you don’t have to pay to learn, but instead, get paid to learn.

+This really is a matter of gaining the skills from online resources, and then finding a stepping stone job that will further your skills, usually a data analyst role of some type.
+If you spend a year or two in one of these stepping stone jobs, and keep learning, and build up personal projects deployed online as a portfolio, you can go further to a data science role.

 ## Why I Choose to Get a Graduate Degree?

 The reason I chose to get a Master's really stems from choosing Chemical Engineering as my undergrad.
 About the end of my sophomore year  I really wasn't sure I enjoyed Chemical Engineering too much.
 By my junior year, I was pretty sure I didn't, and then by my senior year, I was positive I didn't.
 During that process, I debated switching my major but to what?
 I knew I loved programming and machine learning.
 Maybe majoring in computer science or math, could be a good fit, but didn't really seem quite what I was looking for.